Devenet/AdventCalendar/README.md

 cp settings.example.json settings.json
 ```

-Then edit the `settings.json` file to configure the application and set the year.
+Then edit the `settings.json` file to configure the application and set the year – or [generate settings file](https://web.devenet.eu/advent/generator/#settings) and put it in the `private` folder.

 To finish, just put your JPEG files in the `private` folder; images named with the number of the day (such as `1.jpeg` or `2.jpg`).

 ***